iSECPartners/ssl-conservatory/ios/README.md

 of the server's certificate chain received when connecting to the domain over SSL or HTTPS.

-As any certificate in the certificate chain can be pinned, developers can decide to pin the CA/anchor certificate, the server/leaf certificate, or any intermediate certificate for a given domain.
+This gives developers the flexibility to pin the CA/anchor certificate, the server/leaf certificate, or any intermediate certificate for a given domain.
 Each option has different advantages and limitations; for example, pinning the server/leaf certificate provides the best security but this certificate is going to change more often than the CA/anchor certificate.

 A change in the certificate presented by the server (for example because the previous certificate expired) will result in the application being unable to